L'Officiel: Under Éditions Jalou: International expansion, bankruptcy, and sale to AMTD (1984–2022)

+Post-acquisition and contemporary (2022–present)

 L'Officiel Inc. SAS, Éditions Jalou, and associated companies were sold to AMTD International (subsidiary of Hong Kong-based AMTD Group) in April 2022.
-The Jalou family still contribute to the magazine and retain ownership of L'Officiel Riviera in a partnership with Philippe Combres, Combres also owns L'Officiel St. Barth.
+The Jalou family contributed to magazine until the legal case against AMTD, they retain ownership of L'Officiel Riviera in a partnership with Philippe Combres, Combres also owns L'Officiel St. Barth.
+Following the purchase, AMTD announced intentions to expand and establish the presence of the magazine to new regions around the world.

-Contemporary era (2022–present)

-Following the purchase, AMTD that they would expand and establish L'Officiel's presence to multiple new areas worldwide.
-Plans were then announced for magazine launches in Australia, Canada, Japan and the United Kingdom within two years, Australian, Canadian, Mexican and Taiwanese editions are planned to launch in 2025.

-L'Officiel Singapore and L'Officiel Malaysia were relaunched in March 2023, now directly owned and managed and no longer under a franchising ownership model.
+In 2023, L'Officiel Singapore and L'Officiel Malaysia were brought under direct ownership and management.
 In August 2023, L'Officiel Philippines was brought under direct ownership.

 In 2023 L'Officiel was reorganised to become part of AMTD World Media and Entertainment Group (WME).
 In 2025 a de-SPAC transaction occurred with a company backed by Lawrence Ho, which saw the creation of a new parent The Generation Essentials Group (TGE), publicly traded on the New York Stock Exchange.
 On the IPO day L'Officiel hosted the first fashion show on the NYSE trading floor.

+In 2026, the Jalou family accused AMTD of "trademark infringement, tax fraud, and misuse of corporate assets," and according to The Times the new owners are "fraudulently running the publication into the ground".
+AMTD has been accused of running a financial scheme that aims to squander the assets of the French company, profiting from the brand without the French entity receiving any profit.
+Primarily through foreign subsidiaries registered in the British Virgin Islands and the Cayman Islands.
+The stripping of assets from the French company is in direct violation of the 2015 recovery plan following Éditions Jalou's bankruptcy that prohibits the sale or transfer of the business and its brands.
+The photographic archives of L'Officiel are also reported to be missing.
+The Jalou family has not received all money from the 2022 sale with proceeds frozen in a Hong Kong bank account owned by the brokerage firm of AMTD.
+Former CEO, Benjamin Eymère (and member of the Jalou family) launched legal proceedings against the company for unfair dismissal, seeking whistleblower status (that was denied by the labour court).
+The Paris police judiciary have opened an investigation into the financial operations of the magazine following a 2025 complaint.

+Marie-José Jalou said she believed that AMTD was trying to deprive the original French publication of its assets and revenue whilst using its renown to construct an international brand, stating “L’Officiel was the fashion bible.
+I will never give up on it.”